Kamut Khorasan Wheat

 Can Kamut be used in baking?

-How does Kamut compare to regular wheat?
+How does Kamut compare to modern wheat?

 Where can I buy Kamut?